Logo

 Artificial intelligence (AI) has been around for years now, and while it has become a great tool for cybersecurity specialists and businesses, hackers havenโ€™t been sleeping on this technology either.
 Cybercriminals use AI for all purposes, from small tasks like conducting phishing attacks, evading detection, and discovering vulnerabilities to full-scale end-to-end cyberattacks involving advanced malware and ransomware.

-• Use for powerful cyberattacks.
-Hackers will use generative AI for faster, larger, and more efficient cyber attacks.
+• Use for powerful cyber attacks.
+Hackers can use generative AI for faster, larger, and more efficient cyber attacks.
 GenAI is able to create highly convincing phishing emails and variations of malicious code or malware.
 Hackers can also use it to enhance their brute-force attacks by generating and testing a large number of passwords.

 • New vulnerabilities.
 As businesses integrate generative AI into their systems, it creates new entry points for hackers, who can target critical infrastructure through data poisoning, prompt injection, model inversion, perturbation, and more.